 - (1) This Property is managed by a third party. - (2) The Operating Partnership's direct and indirect interests in some of the Properties held as joint venture interests are subject to preferences on distributions in favor of other partners or the Operating Partnership. - (3) The date listed is the expiration date of the last renewal option available to the operating entity under the ground lease.
 In a majority of the ground leases, we have a right of first refusal or the right to purchase the lessor's interest.
-Unless otherwise indicated, each ground lease listed in this column covers at least 50% of its respective Property. - (4) Joint Venture Properties accounted for under the equity method. - (5) Regional Malls Executed leases for all company-owned GLA in mall and freestanding stores, excluding majors.
-Premium Outlet Centers Executed leases for all company-owned GLA (or total center GLA).
-Community Centers Executed leases for all company-owned GLA including majors, mall stores and freestanding stores. - (6) Indicates anchor is currently under development. - (7) Indicates ground lease covers less than 50% of the acreage of this Property. - (8) Indicates vacant anchor space(s). - (9) The lease at the Mall at Chestnut Hill includes the entire premises including land and building. - (10) Indicates ground lease covers all of the Property except for parcels owned in fee by anchors. - (11) Indicates ground lease covers outparcel only. - (12) The Operating Partnership receives substantially all the economic benefit of the property due to a preference or advance. - (13) Outside partner receives substantially all of the economic benefit due to a partner preference. - (14) The Operating Partnership owns a mortgage note that encumbers Pheasant Lane Mall that entitles it to 100% of the economics of this property. - (15) The Operating Partnership's indirect ownership interest is through an approximately 76% ownership interest in Kravco Simon Investments. - (16) Indicates anchor has announced its intent to close this location. - (17) Indicates anchor has closed, but the Operating Partnership still collects rents and/or fees under an agreement.
+Unless otherwise indicated, each ground lease listed in this column covers at least 50% of its respective Property. - (4) Joint Venture Properties accounted for under the equity method. - (5) Regional Malls-Executed leases for all company-owned GLA in mall and freestanding stores, excluding majors.
+Premium Outlet Centers-Executed leases for all company-owned GLA (or total center GLA).
+Community Centers-Executed leases for all company-owned GLA including majors, mall stores and freestanding stores. - (6) Indicates anchor is currently under development. - (7) Indicates ground lease covers less than 50% of the acreage of this Property. - (8) Indicates vacant anchor space(s). - (9) The lease at the Mall at Chestnut Hill includes the entire premises including land and building. - (10) Indicates ground lease covers all of the Property except for parcels owned in fee by anchors. - (11) Indicates ground lease covers outparcel only. - (12) The Operating Partnership receives substantially all the economic benefit of the property due to a preference or advance. - (13) Outside partner receives substantially all of the economic benefit due to a partner preference. - (14) The Operating Partnership owns a mortgage note that encumbers Pheasant Lane Mall that entitles it to 100% of the economics of this property. - (15) The Operating Partnership's indirect ownership interest is through an approximately 76% ownership interest in Kravco Simon Investments. - (16) Indicates anchor has announced its intent to close this location. - (17) Indicates anchor has closed, but the Operating Partnership still collects rents and/or fees under an agreement.

-Arsenal Mall - 105,807 sq. ft.
-Lenox Square - 2,674 sq. ft.
-Century III Mall - 35,929 sq. ft.
-Menlo Park Mall - 50,615 sq. ft.
-Circle Centre Mall - 9,123 sq. ft.
-Oak Court Mall - 126,319 sq. ft.
-Copley Place - 856,586 sq. ft.
-Oxford Valley Mall - 109,832 sq. ft.
-Fashion Centre at Pentagon City, The - 169,089 sq. ft.
-Plaza Carolina - 28,192 sq. ft.
-Fashion Mall at Keystone, The - 10,927 sq. ft.
-River Oaks Center - 118,311 sq. ft.
-Firewheel Town Center - 75,000 sq. ft.
-Roosevelt Field - 1,610 sq. ft.
-Greendale Mall - 119,860 sq. ft.
-Stanford Shopping Center - 5,748 sq. ft.
-The Plaza & Court at King of Prussia - 13,627 sq. ft.
-The Westchester - 820 sq. ft.
-Lehigh Valley Mall - 11,754 sq. ft.
+Arsenal Mall-105,807 sq. ft.

+Century III Mall-35,929 sq. ft.

+Circle Centre Mall-9,123 sq. ft.

+Copley Place-856,586 sq. ft.

+Fashion Centre at Pentagon City, The-169,089 sq. ft.

+Fashion Mall at Keystone, The-10,927 sq. ft.

+Firewheel Town Center-75,000 sq. ft.

+Greendale Mall-119,860 sq. ft.

+The Plaza & Court at King of Prussia-13,627 sq. ft.

+Lehigh Valley Mall-11,754 sq. ft.